BLDubroff/ABCL-Recipe-Book/README.md

 Upload a picture of a recipe with its Title and Description fields; it also contains a list of preparation timing for the recipe that you wish to create.

+Search for recipes based on tags; enter tags into the search bar for list of recipes that match all tags entered.

 *For further features improvements the goal is to set comments rating will be added and better css styling (mobile compatible)*

 ----------------------------------------------------------------